TeriqueC/AI-Sudoku-Solver/diary.md

 # Solving algorithms

 My main focus moving forwards will be to begin the implementation of some of the puzzle solving AI algorithms, i need to begin starting to take input and provide output to be displayed to the user to demonstrate using AI to solve a sudoku puzzle.

+need to waffle about the development of the GUI, explain the problems faced and overcame through my development.